DavidCEllis/ducktools-scriptmetadata/README.md

 ## Available Methods ##

-To create a PEP723Parser there are 2 class methods provided
+Embedded metadata can be extracted via 2 class methods.

 ```python
 from pathlib import Path